View hot line data here

 2. Access to Non-Electronic Records

 The Department's RTKL Office may provide direct access to its non-electronic records at its location in the Health and Welfare Building, Harrisburg, Pennsylvania.
 Requesters may be supervised while reviewing records.
-Records may not be removed from the RTKL Office and an appointment must be made during business hours for access.
+Records may not be removed from the building and an appointment must be made during business hours for access.

-If the requester asks in writing for physical access to records at a different, specified location, and if the Department’s AORO determines that access at that location is no more disruptive to the activities of the RTKL Office and the affected program office than would be access in the RTKL Office, the AORO may grant the request.
+If the requester asks in writing for physical access to records at a different, specified location, or if the records themselves require access at a different location and if the Department’s AORO determines that access at that location is no more disruptive to the activities of the RTKL Office and the affected program office than would be access in the RTKL Office, the AORO may grant the request.

 Appropriate conduct is required in the RTKL Office.
 Examples of inappropriate conduct include, but are not limited to: shouting and/or unnecessarily loud speaking; use of profanity; verbal abuse of RTKL Office staff; grabbing or touching RTKL Office staff; defacing materials, removing or attempting to remove any records or other items, playing music in a way that is audible to others.
 Use of the RTKL Office will not be permitted if there is or has been prior inappropriate conduct or if requisite fees have not been paid.
 No eating or drinking is permitted in the RTKL Office.